Union (Yes album): Singles

-Reception
+Critical reception

-The album received mixed reviews from critics.
-Chuck Eddy gave it two stars out of five for Rolling Stone, calling it "an eclectic miscarriage that almost isn't even worth laughing about", and wished the album had more memorable hooks, riffs, and concise lyrics.
-Q magazine issued a review from Robert Sandall, who thought Union "veers alarmingly between ... neurotically jumpy overarrangements and competing time signatures" from ABWH and "heads-down riffing" from the Yes members.
-Sandall picked out "Lift Me Up" as one of the few "strong, anthemic tunes" that remain "unscathed" from the collision of such varied styles, which makes Union "one of the least ridiculous Yes albums in recent memory".
-Dave DiMartino of Entertainment Weekly rated the album with a D+, and called it a "stunningly wicked parody of an outlandish concept", pointing out its "complete and utter unlistenability".
-In The Washington Post, Gil Grifin noted that "musically and conceptually", the band are "reaching for its glorious past" which resulted in an album not entirely appealing.
-Though "Lift Me Up", "The More We Live – Let Go" and "Saving My Heart" are picked as more favourable tracks, Grifin concludes with "the aloofness of 'Union' is often sleep-inducing".
+Upon release, Union received largely mixed to negative reviews from contemporary music critics.
+Writing for Rolling Stone, Chuck Eddy awarded the release two out of five stars, dismissing it as "an eclectic miscarriage that almost isn't even worth laughing about" while criticising the lack of cohesive guitar hooks, memorable riffs, and direct lyrical focus.
+British newspaper The Guardian published a negative review from Adam Sweeting, who considered the eight-member formation "severely over-manned" and the album "progressive pomp."

+Robert Sandall of British magazine Q observed that the album "veers alarmingly between ... neurotically jumpy overarrangements and competing time signatures" from the ABWH camp and aggressive "heads-down riffing" from the 1980s Yes lineup.
+However, Sandall highlighted "Lift Me Up" as a rare "strong, anthemic" exception that survived the stylistic collision, ultimately considering the release to be "one of the least ridiculous Yes albums in recent memory."
+Dave DiMartino of Entertainment Weekly assigned the album a D+ rating, characterizing the record as a "stunningly wicked parody of an outlandish concept" and noting an overall sense of "complete and utter unlistenability."
+In The Washington Post, critic Gil Griffin wrote that the collective was "musically and conceptually reaching for its glorious past," selecting Howe's acoustic performance on "Masquerade" and Rabin's electric guitar work on "I Would Have Waited Forever" as standout highlights that captured the group's signature style.

-Bruce Eder, for AllMusic, thought that it was always difficult for the album to live up to expectations given the amount of musical talent involved.
-Nevertheless, he judged its songs "reasonably solid", and cites the harmonies in "I Would Have Waited Forever" from Anderson and Squire and Howe's "Masquerade" as highlights.
-But he thought "Lift Me Up" is a "forced exercise in heaviness" and "Without Hope (You Cannot Start the Day)" a "composed-by-numbers" track.
-In his book The Music's All that Matters: A History of Progressive Rock, Paul Stump commented that "the music of Union, an unhappy testament to hubris, conceit and corporate expediency, unintentionally embodies all the crimes that had been (often mistakenly) laid at the band's door hitherto."
-He argued that the concept was flawed from the beginning, saying it was unrealistic to expect the band members to cooperatively produce an album of quality and subtlety given the history of strife between them.
-The music portal Ultimate Classic Rock ranked Union worst in its list of Yes albums.
+Retrospective evaluations have remained critical.
+Bruce Eder of AllMusic noted that it was inherently difficult for the project to satisfy expectations given the vast concentration of musical talent involved.
+While he judged the underlying compositions to be "reasonably solid"—singling out the vocal arrangements on "I Would Have Waited Forever" and Howe's "Masquerade"—he dismissed "Lift Me Up" as a "forced exercise in heaviness" and labeled "Without Hope You Cannot Start the Day" a "composed-by-numbers" effort.
+In his historical overview of the genre, The Music's All that Matters, author Paul Stump described the record as "an unhappy testament to hubris, conceit and corporate expediency," arguing it "unintentionally embodies all the crimes that had been (often mistakenly) laid at the band's door hitherto."
+Stump maintained that the core concept was structurally flawed from its inception, as internal historical strife made any subtle artistic cooperation unrealistic.
+The music publication Ultimate Classic Rock subsequently ranked the release last in its comprehensive ranking of the Yes studio discography.